aschneiderman/learn-a-frame/index.md

 # Learn A-Frame

-### The Basics: Writing A-Frame HTML
+## The Basics: Writing A-Frame HTML
-- Learn how to create an A-Frame site using [HTML](basics/getting-started.html)
+Learn how to create an A-Frame site using [HTML](basics/getting-started.html)

-### Creating Components
+## Creating Components

-One of the great things about A-Frame is that it's not too hard to customize if you're comfortable doing a ittle coding in Javascript.
+One of the great things about A-Frame is that it's not too hard to customize if you're comfortable doing a ittle coding using Javascript.
 In these lessons we'll learn how to add custom HTML attributes by creating components.

 Each lesson has 4 links that let you read the **tutorial**, view the **code** described in the tutorial, see a **demo** of the code, and play with the code in your browser using **Glitch**.com